 Can I use tap water in my aquarium?

 It is possible to fill a tank with ordinary tap water, however, you will need to ensure that all traces of chlorine have been stripped from the water.
-Chlorine is toxic to aquatic life, and will quickly kill your fish and poison your plants.
+Chlorine is toxic to aquatic life and will quickly kill your fish and poison your plants.
 Municipal water supplies use chlorine extensively to disinfect drinking water and eliminate waterborne viruses, protozoa, and bacteria.
 Chlorine produces a byproduct called hypochlorous acid.
-Through oxidation, chlorine is able to effectively destroy these pathogenic microorganisms and keep your tap water safe.
+Through oxidation, chlorine can effectively destroy these pathogenic microorganisms and keep your tap water safe.
 However, the same chemical that neutralizes bacteria for humans is deadly to your fish.
 Exposure to chlorine causes fish to undergo necrosis, damaging their skin and gills and initiating serious respiratory problems.
 As they continue to breathe in the chlorine, they will suffer total organ failure and perish.
-Chlorine toxicity is a common mistake many novice fish-owners will make, but, it is an avoidable misfortune.
+Chlorine toxicity is a common mistake many novice fish-owners will make, but it is an avoidable misfortune.

 However, truthfully, we have little control over the quality of our tap water without employing water filtration.
 While municipalities regulate city water to ensure it is safe for consumption, trace contaminants are still present.
 Mineral and metal content varies wildly from region to region.
-While Northeastern states like Maine and Vermont have slight acidic, very soft water, the American Midwest’s water is very hard.
+While Northeastern states like Maine and Vermont have slightly acidic, very soft water, the American Midwest’s water is very hard.
 Agricultural runoff, industrial waste, pharmaceuticals, microplastics, pesticides, and volatile organic compounds (VOCs) all make their way into city water.
 Though they may not be at levels that pose a threat to human health, fish are far more delicate and are very sensitive to their aqueous environment.

 Learn more about aquariums: How to Maintain a Freshwater Aquarium | What Is an Aquarium Air Pump? | What Is an Aquarium Water Pump?